ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/nada_in_zilch/attributes.markdown

  # Parameters in Attributes

-Attributes can also take parameters; below is the template generated for creating a new Command by Zero:
+Attributes can also take parameters; below is the template generated for creating a new Command by Zilch:

 ```lang=csharp
 [Command(autoRegister:true)] // This template file sets a parameter, autoRegister, to true.